vitoraguila/forza/README.md

 )

 func main() {
-	agentsConfig := forza.NewAgentConfig(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)
+	config := forza.NewLLMConfig(forza.ProviderOpenAi, forza.OpenAIModels.Gpt35turbo)

-	agentWriter, err := forza.NewAgent(
+	agentWriter := forza.NewAgent().
-		forza.WithRole("You are famous writer"),
+		WithRole("You are famous writer").
-		forza.WithBackstory("you know how to captivate your audience with your words.
+		WithBackstory("you know how to captivate your audience with your words.
 You have a gift for storytelling and creating magical worlds with your imagination.
-You are known for your enchanting tales that transport readers to far-off lands and spark their imagination."), forza.WithGoal("building a compelling narrative"),
+You are known for your enchanting tales that transport readers to far-off lands and spark their imagination.").
-		forza.WithConfig(agentsConfig),
-	)
-	forza.IsError(err)
+		WithGoal("building a compelling narrative")

-	task := forza.NewTask(agentWriter)
+	task := forza.NewTask(agentWriter).WithLLM(config)
-	task.Instruction("the character is Hercules")
+	task.WithUserPrompt("Write a story about Hercules and the Hydra")

 	result := task.Completion()
 	fmt.Println("result TASK: ", result)
 }

 ```